Youth Advocacy Network

 EDUCATION & LIVELIHOODS

-We offer counseling, support groups, and creative self-expression to promote healing and resilience.
+We offer counseling, support groups, and creative self-expression to promote healing and build resilience.

-Treatment for physical and mental health issues, as well as check-ups, vaccinations and menstrual hygiene.
+Treatment for physical and mental health issues, as well as check-ups, vaccinations and menstrual health hygiene.

-We source funding for school fees, scholarship programs, and vocational training opportunities.
+We source funding for school fees, scholarship programs, vocational skills training programs, and employment opportunities.

 Our Impact